Cross-Modal Generative Augmentation for Visual Question Answering: Experimental Setup

 \subsection{Implementation Details}

 Following previous work, we take the pretrained image features extracted from a ResNet CNN within a Faster R-CNN framework.
 Each image is transformed into a $K x 2048$ dimensional vector representation where $K=36$ in our setup represents a set of objects in the image.
-Each question is trimmed into a sequence with a maximum length of 14 words and initialised using the 300-dimensional word embeddings from Glove \citep{pennington-etal-2014-glove}.
-A sentence-level representation is obtained by feeding the word embeddings into GRU \citep{chung2014empirical}, with 1280 dimensions.
+Each question is trimmed into a sequence with a maximum length of 14 words and initialised using the 300-dimensional word embeddings from GloVe \citep{pennington-etal-2014-glove}.
+A sentence-level representation is obtained by feeding the word embeddings into a GRU \citep{chung2014empirical} with 1280 dimensions.
 While using sampled answers to guide question generation, we add an answer encoder to transform the samples answer to a representation of dimension 512.

 We pre-train the model with the proposed generative objective for 10 epochs ($\sim$4 hours) and fix it for generating QA pairs to assist downstream VQA training.
+This number of epochs is chosen because our generative model converges and the quality of generated questions does not improve after these epochs of training.
 The number of parameters is 90M and the model is trained on 2 RTX 2080Ti.
 We use batch size of 256 and adapt the Adam optimizer \citep{kingma2014adam} with the initial learning rate of 0.001.